tekod/fws-resize-on-demand/readme.txt

 For typical theme with WooCommerce and additional 3 custom media sizes that percentage can be over 90%, with 6 custom media sizes it is over 96% !!!

-Because of that developers are often unconformtable with registering more media sizes trying to find some workarounds or violating design to accomodate existing similar sizes.
+Because of that developers are often uncomfortable with registering more media sizes trying to find some workarounds or violating design to accommodate existing similar sizes.

-Purpose of this plugin is to eleminate that overhead and allow developer to register as much sizes as he need.
+Purpose of this plugin is to eliminate that overhead and allow developer to register as much sizes as he need.

 It will intercept uploading process to prevent creation of thumbnails and intercept getters<br>
 (<i>wp_get_attachment_image_src(), get_the_post_thumbnail_url(), the_post_thumbnail(),...</i>) to create thumbnail if needed.